At the high level installing electric car charging at home is a simple project

 Will having a 200+ mile range electric car mean your driving habits change?
 It may because you'll be tempted, and should, take it on longer trips.
 But would your daily commute change?
 That's unlikely.

-Therefore a simple 16 amp 3 kiloWatt charging circuit is more than adequate for most of us most of the time.
-That requires a 20 amp circuit.
-Two circuits means 40 amps, three means 60 amps, and isn't it obvious that supporting a 16 amp charging rate will fend off needing a service panel upgrade?
+Therefore a 16 amp 3 kiloWatt charging setup, required a 20 amp circuit, is more than adequate for most of us most of the time.
+Two such circuits means 40 amps, three means 60 amps, and isn't it obvious that supporting a 16 amp charging rate will fend off needing a service panel upgrade?

 Reiterating - how much electrical service capacity will YOU need for electric car charging?